 All forms of academic dishonesty, as outlined in the Student Code in the HGTC catalog, will NOT be tolerated and will result in disciplinary action.
 Anyone caught cheating (Defined in the code as: "a.
 Copying from another student's test or answer sheet. b.
 Using materials or equipment during a test not authorized by the person giving the test. c.
 Collaborating with any other person during a test without permission. d.
 Knowingly obtaining, using, buying, selling, transporting, or soliciting in whole or in part the contents of a test prior to its administration. e.
 Bribing or coercing any other person to obtain tests or information about tests. f.
 Substituting for another student or permitting any other person to substitute for oneself. g.
 Cooperating or aiding in any of the above.") or committing plagiarism (Defined in the code as: "(1) the appropriation of any other person's work and the unacknowledged incorporation of that work in one's own work or (2) submitting content for academic purposes that are created by artificial intelligence, technology platforms, or writing services and representing that such content is the person's own work product.") will be given a grade of a zero for that assignment and reported to the Senior VP of Academic Affairs, in accordance with the student handbook.
-A second offense will result in the student being withdrawn from the course with a W or WF at the professor's discretion and charges being filed with the Chief Student Services Officer.
+If a zero is awarded due to academic misconduct and the lowest exam grade is dropped, that zero will NOT be eligible to be the dropped grade, it will count within the final average.
+A second offense will result in the student being withdrawn from the course with a W and charges being filed with the Chief Student Services Officer.
+Alternatively, at the professor's discretion, a student can be assigned a failing grade for the course.